 MA1020:03 Preparatory Mathematics (or any Level 1, 2, 3 or 5 subject if already satisfied via previous study)

 Select 3 credit points of subjects from List 2 (Skill Subjects)

 Select a second major from Table A

-NOTE: Students choosing the Physics Major must select 3 credit points of a Level 3 or Level 5 subject
+Select 6 credit points of any Level 3 or Level 5 subjects

 List 1 (Breadth Subjects)